psapkale/next/routing-demo/README.md

 -  A private folder is not considered by the routing system
 -  Prefix the folder name with an '\_'
 -  If you want to include an underscore in URL segments, you can prefix the folder name with '%5F', which is the URL-encoded form of an underscore

+## Route Groups

+-  Allow us to logically group our routes and project files without affecting the URL path structure
+-  To mark a folder as Route Group simply wrap it inside parenthesis `()`